ivanmuller/inCinema/readme.md

+>  `This was a proyect started in 2018 to put in practice my new skills in React.
+I have been trying to improve the code recently (yes, it was worse) but it really needs a refactor.`

 # 🍿 inCinema React App

 A live panel of movies to be used in cinemas, with authentication to admin panel and deploy function to share to connected devices in real time.